a8ksh4/diy_garage_door_controller/README.md

 On the garage door opener end of things, it would need to be the type that will open/close by shorting the pins of the opener that normally would go to a button in the garage.
 Some newer units may not support this, but you could u connect this to a wireless remote as an alternative.

-## Warning regarding 120vac electricity
-This project uses 120v ac power and plugs into an outlet in the house.
-120vac can kill you.
-If you are shocked, it can put your heart into an arythmea and you can die hours later.
-It can kill you in other ways.
-I am not an electrician or an expert and you should not replicate anything I have posted here.
-I am not responseble if you hurt yourself or others or burn your house down.

-That said, here are a few precautions I have implemented in this setup:
-* Covering any pins or wires with 120v with hot glue, paper, and electrical tape to protect against accidental touches.
-* Securing all electronics in the enclosure.
-* Using a properly grounded and gfci protected circuit to power it.
-* Physical isolaton of 120vac and 5vdc electronics via relays.

 ## Wiring Diagram
 ![Wiring Diagram](/images/wiring_diagram.jpg "Whiteboard")